Lotta Sea Lice: Tour dates

-The duo assembled a backing band called The Sea Lice composed of Janet Weiss, Stella Mozgawa, Rob Laakso, and Katie Harkin, with Jen Cloher as an opening act for all dates.
-The artists donated $1 from every ticket sale to the American Civil Liberties Union.
+The duo assembled a backing band called The Sea Lice composed of Janet Weiss, Stella Mozgawa, Rob Laakso, and Katie Harkin.
+Jen Cloher was the opening act for all dates, starting on October 11, 2017, at the House of Blues in San Diego, California, and ending the following November 11 at the Moody Theater in Austin, Texas for the Austin City Limits television program.
+For every ticket sale, one dollar was donated to the American Civil Liberties Union.